Controlled Substances Handbook

 • How do I modify our registration?

 • What are the latest additions to the drug schedules?

 • Are the right security systems in place?

 • Are my products on the “Special Surveillance List”?

 • Does my organization meet the new requirements for basic chemicals?

 • How should I handle inspections?

 • How does the Combat Methamphetamine Epidemic Act impact my pharmacy operations?

 Your annual subscription includes published updates at no additional charge for the 12-month subscription period.
 If you have any questions about your subscription, please contact Client Services at 800-677-3789 or by emailing email@example.com

-Kenneth Baumgartner has more that 30 years in the practice of food and drug law.
-He authored several law journal articles and technical works on various drug topics including "The Pharmacist's Guide to the Controlled Substances Act."
-Mr. Baumgartner was formerly deputy chief counsel at the Food and Drug Administration, assistant chief counsel at the Drug Enforcement Administration and analyst for the Army Surgeon General's Office.
+Kenneth Baumgartner has more than 30 years in the practice of food and drug law.
+He authored several law journal articles and technical works on various drug topics, including "The Pharmacist's Guide to the Controlled Substances Act."
+Mr. Baumgartner was formerly deputy chief counsel at the U.S. Food and Drug Administration, assistant chief counsel at the Drug Enforcement Administration and analyst for the Army Surgeon General's Office.
 He received his J.D. from the Catholic University of America and his B.B.A. from the University of Notre Dame.
 Kenneth Baumgartner is author and contributing editor of Controlled Substances Handbook.